ong8181/eDNA-qmiseq/README.md

 The files contain R codes and data to reproduce figures in Ushio et al. (2017) bioRxiv (https://doi.org/10.1101/113472).

 # Required R packages
-Following packages are required: ggplot2, cowplot, reshape2, scales
+Following packages are required: ggplot2, cowplot, reshape2, scales, BlandAltmanLeh

 All packages can be installed from CRAN.